LAWN SOWING

 Can I grow Buffalo grass from seed in Australia?

 No, Buffalo grass is not available in seed form.
-The closest alternative is Kikuyu seed, such as 100% Turbocote Kikuyu, which provides similar coverage and resilience. -
+The closest alternative is Kikuyu seed.
+100% Turbocote Kikuyu.
+It grows in a similar way, provides similar coverage and is a cost effective way to repair a buffalo lawn without buying more turf.
+Shop 100% Turbocote Kikuyu. -

 How do I overseed an existing lawn?